floatdrop/gulp-bem/readme.md

 ### bem.blocks([levels])

 It will emit all blocks from levels directories as [BEM objects](https://github.com/floatdrop/gulp-bem#bem-object).
+Level is a directory, that contains blocks.

 ###### levels
 Type: `String` or `Array`